luthepa1/luthepa1/README.md

 - 👋 Hi, I’m Paul Luther.
-Im a Field Service Supervisor and Engineer in diagnostic healthcare, more specifically servicing instruments as the Red Cross Blood Service around the world.
+As a seasoned Field Service Engineer with over 25 years of experience in healthcare diagnostics, I possess a robust background in electronic engineering and computer systems.
+My career is marked by a proven track record of delivering exceptional customer support and building strong client relationships.
 I am based in Sydney Australia.
 - 👀 I’m interested in computing, tech gadgets, coding (obviously), Formula 1.
-- 🌱 I’m currently learning ...
-Well I wish to look into Rust as it seems very interesting and is taking off.
-Also want to look into Flutter/dart.
-But like usual too busy with work, being a father and constantly at the gym.
+- 🌱 I’m currently building a NUC PC that I am integrating into my car for a more modern infotainment system with integration into the car's canbus network.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - luthepa1@protonmail.com or luthepa1@gmail.com
+- 📫 How to reach me - luthepa10@gmail.com

 <!---
 luthepa1/luthepa1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.